mithlesh-9/react_native_task/README.md

-# react_native_task
+# A simple Commits Loader from Github Repository in React-Native
-Test Task to be built in React Native
+The app has been build in React Native.